tensorflow/community/rfcs/20180821-differentiable-functional-while.md

 1. We can perform parallel iterations which are not possible due to the strict mode execution of functions which requires that all inputs to the function must be ready before the function can start executing.
 We will need to add a `parallel_iterations` attr to the While op.
 1. The FunctionLibraryRuntime currently does not allow running multi-device functions.
 1. We can perform global grappler optimizations without needing to cross function boundaries.
 E.g. we can remove accumulators for intermediate values which are not consumed downstream.
-The current while loop performs such a pass for removing [unused stacks](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/grappler/optimizers/loop_optimizer.cc#L503) which were used to accumulate intermediates.

 ### Example